How to buy solar leads in 2023

 The highest-quality ones will generate a high percentage of their leads through their organic search rankings by producing high-quality educational content (like SolarReviews’ blog) in combination with digital marketing.
 Educational content helps consumers and gives them resources to learn on their own time.
 More and more consumers will be shopping for solar this way in the future, so it pays to give homeowners some value in exchange for their lead information.

-Remember there is a lot built into the cost of a lead.
-This chart summarizes different leadgen tactics into three separate categories.
+Remember, there is a lot built into the cost of a lead.
 The revenue-driving tactics like telemarketing, outbound email marketing, coreg data etc. are the cheapest and riskiest.
 These tactics can turn good consumers from even wanting to go solar!
-Don’t invest your hard earned dollars in tactics like this - leadgen companies can only use them if you give them money to.
+Don’t invest your hard-earned dollars in tactics like this - leadgen companies can only use them if you give them money to.

 More difficult tactics like SEO and Search Marketing are more expensive per lead, but typically lead to more sustainable, long-term results.
 They pose no negative risk to your online reputation and are connecting you with consumers that are searching themselves.